aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/converting-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 The following code example shows how to work with these properties:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-ConvertDocumentToHTML-ExportResourcesUsingHtmlSaveOptions.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToHTML-ExportResourcesUsingHtmlSaveOptions.cpp" >}}

 Using the [ResourceFolderAlias](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.html_save_options/#a5e63c4e5f01af50a479b0dc9e85b6bbd) property, we can also specify the name of the folder used to construct URIs of all resources written into an HTML document.
 This is the simplest way to specify how URIs should be generated for all resource files.
 The same information can be specified for images and fonts separately via [ImagesFolderAlias](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.html_save_options/#a6fefd0650e96b44c91e4a1f8f45fbf0c) and [FontsFolderAlias](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.html_save_options/#a0fa12f2fc6073edd9872356c0dfcce53) properties, respectively.